alok-mountblue/Alok_IPL_Project/README.md

 **`ipl .js`**: This file contains all your JavaScript business logic.

-**`public`**: This directory is contains the output directory and this directory contains all json data and also the HTML and JavaScript code required to visualize the results.
+**`public`**: This directory is contains the output directory and output directory contains all json data and also the HTML and JavaScript code required to visualize the results.

-**`server`**: In this directory two .Js files available index.js and ipl.js. index.js is the entry point of this project and in ipl.js all JavaScript business logic available.
+**`server`**: In this directory two .js files available index.js and ipl.js. index.js is the entry point of this project and in ipl.js all JavaScript business logic available.

 **`eslintrc`**: ESLint is a tool for identifying and reporting on patterns found in ECMAScript/JavaScript code.